xemantic/xemantic.com/ai/workshops/dvlp.energy/index.md

 ### Products of AI era

 - is UI/UX design going to survive?
-- what kind of skills are needed from software developer?
+- what kind of skills are needed from software developers?
-- what kind of skills are needed from any knowledge worker?
+- what kind of skills are needed from knowledge workers?

 *In the end-to-end process, we are at both ends - specs and QA, machines take the middle*